klingerdinger/datasciencecoursera/GetData/README.md

-#Tidying the `untidy' Samsung data
+#Tidying the 'untidy' Samsung data

 This package reformats the data provided in the directory "UntidyData", and is described fully in "UntidyData/README".